Kartik1407/Coffee_Shop_Sales/README.md

 # Coffee_Shop_Sales
-This is my second practise project
+This is my second practice project